 07 of 10

 Like the Swiss, white is neutral.
 This means you can use it to transition between plants of stronger colors.
 You don't have to worry that white blossoms will clash with blooms of other colors.
-In addition, think of all the design possibilities (e.g., a black-and-white theme), including their use in moon gardens (gardens designed for nighttime viewing).
+Also, think of all the design possibilities (e.g., a black-and-white theme), including their use in moon gardens (gardens designed for nighttime viewing).

 08 of 10

 You've probably heard the saying, "All that glitters is not gold."
 It's true: some of it is silver!
-Just as shrubs like Gold Mops add color to a landscape with their golden foliage, smaller plants with silver foliage can please the eye month after month.
+Just as shrubs such as Gold Mops add color to a landscape with their golden foliage, smaller plants with silver foliage can please the eye month after month.

 09 of 10

 10 of 10

 Pink flower blossoms, like red, can have a "notice me" quality yet often are more subdued than red.
 Light pink blossoms can approach a whitish color and function as a neutral, in a pinch.
 A deep pink color, on the other hand, attracts more attention and can be a focal point when planted en masse.